alexiachm/Algorithms-project/README.md

 `````

 # Further improvements
-- for the code to be able to expand even further to help any business, and not only start ups

 For our next steps, we thought about two main ideas which could be implemented in the long run.

 The first one includes Dataset improvements, such as: